 - Never leave a person, especially a young child or elderly person, or a pet in a parked vehicle.
 Temperatures can rise rapidly in parked vehicles, even with the windows rolled down.

-- Fans will not prevent heat-related illness.
+- Fans will not prevent heat-related illness when temperatures are in the high 90s.
 Cool off in the shower or bath or move to an air-conditioned place, like a public library or shopping mall.

 - Wear lightweight, light-colored, loose-fitting clothes.

 If you need to be outside, take these precautions: